hlfilipe/Educa-VRDR/README.md

 **PC preparation:** 🖥️

-To run the files of Nanover, you need to download the repository from [GitHub](https://github.com/IRL2/nanover-server-py) to your computer:
+To run the files of Nanover, you need to download the repository from this repository to your computer:

 - Code
 - Download ZIP

 1º Search on tool bar: **Anaconda Powershell Prompt** and open it
 2º run ```conda activate nanover```
-3º Navigate through and open the _nanover-server-py_ folder
+3º Navigate through and open the _VRDR-main_ folder
 4º Inside **Anaconda Powershell Prompt** run:
 ```python -m jupyterlab```